 Firewall – A software or a hardware device designed to block certain types of web traffic and IP addresses.

-FireWire – A “plug and play” interface based on the IEEE1394 High-Performance Serial Bus standard, which actually preceded the development of USB.
+FireWire – A “plug and play” interface based on the IEEE1394 High-Performance Serial Bus standard, which preceded the development of USB.

 Flash memory – A type of memory that retains information even after the device is disconnected from a power source.